LewisLabUCSD/GlyCompareCT/README.md

 ![Logo](logo_name.png)
 # GlyCompare_CT
-GlyCompare command-line tool。 GlyCompare is a novel method wherein glycans from glycomic data are decomposed to a minimal set of intermediate substructures, thus incorporating shared intermediate glycan substructures into all comparisons of glycans.
+GlyCompare command-line tool.
+GlyCompare is a novel method wherein glycans from glycomic data are decomposed to a minimal set of intermediate substructures, thus incorporating shared intermediate glycan substructures into all comparisons of glycans.

 ## Citation